 Fortunately, it is easy to remove the bottom panel (after removing six tiny Torx screws), and then swap out the OEM SSD for something larger and faster.
 Even though the OEM drive was only 42mm long, you can install a more standard 2280 (80mm long) SSD.
 In my case, I had a 1TB Samsung 970 EVO NVMe SSD available.

 The Samsung SSD gives a nice increase in performance, but the main motivation for the swap was to get more drive space.
 The Samsung SSD probably uses a little more power than the OEM SSD.

 I could have cloned the OEM SSD to the Samsung SSD, but I decided to do a fresh install of Windows 10 Version 21H1 from a USB 3.1 thumb drive.
 I showed how to create Windows 10 installation media in this video.

 The complete specifications of this machine are here.

 I think this is a pretty nice laptop for this price range, especially if you can find it on sale.
 It does not have any glaring faults for casual everyday usage.

-This machine has a slightly faster CPU than the AMD Ryzen 5 4600H in the Lenovo Legion 5 15ARH05 Laptop Review that I wrote last November.
+This machine has a slightly faster CPU than the AMD Ryzen 5 4600H in the Lenovo Legion 5 15ARH05 Laptop Review that I wrote about last November.
 It also costs less money than that machine did.
 With integrated graphics and only 8GB of RAM, this is not a gaming laptop though.
 The low amount of RAM will also be a problem for more intense productivity workloads.